brittb123/Ghosts/readme.md

 This version is compatible with any documentation referring to Raylib 3.0.

-It is primarily intended for use by students in the Game Programming course at the Seattle Campus of the Academy of Interactive Entertainment.
+It is primarily intended for use by us students in the Game Programming course at the Seattle Campus of the Academy of Interactive Entertainment.

 [raylib]:https://github.com/raysan5/raylib
 [raysan]:https://github.com/raysan5

-## Getting Started
+## Getting Started with Raylib!

 To get started with this sample project, click the _Use this template_ button up top to copy this repository to your own account.
 Then, follow the